 Seismic Waves is a browser-based tool to visualize the propagation of seismic waves from historic earthquakes through Earth’s interior and around its surface.
 Easy-to-use controls speed-up, slow-down, or reverse the wave propagation.
 By carefully examining these seismic wave fronts and their propagation, the Seismic Waves tool illustrates how earthquakes can provide evidence that allows us to infer Earth’s interior structure.

+New Version!
+Major Update!
 In this learning app, students compare observed seismic data to predictions they make from a model, to determine that the Earth must have a layered internal structure and to estimate the size of Earth's core.

 Seismic waves from earthquakes ricochet throughout Earth's interior and are recorded at geophysical observatories around the world.
 The paths of some of those seismic waves and the ground motion that they caused are used by seismologists to illuminate Earth's deep interior.